Medical Dictionary

 How to Prevent High Blood Pressure

-More than 1 in 3 adults in the U.S. has high blood pressure, or hypertension.
-Many of those people don't know they have it, because there are usually no warning signs.
+Around half of American adults have high blood pressure (hypertension).
+Many of those people don't know they have it because there are usually no warning signs.
 This can be dangerous, because high blood pressure can lead to life-threatening conditions like heart attack or stroke.
 The good news is that you can often prevent or treat high blood pressure.
 Early diagnosis and heart-healthy lifestyle changes can keep high blood pressure from seriously damaging your health.

 What is blood pressure?

-Your blood pressure reading uses these two numbers.
-Usually the systolic number comes before or above the diastolic number.
-For example, 120/80 means a systolic of 120 and a diastolic of 80.
+As an example, a blood pressure reading of 120/80 means a systolic of 120 and a diastolic of 80.

 How is high blood pressure diagnosed?

 High blood pressure usually has no symptoms.
 So the only way to find out if you have it is to get regular blood pressure checks from your health care provider.
 Your provider will use a gauge, a stethoscope or electronic sensor, and a blood pressure cuff.
-He or she will take two or more readings at separate appointments before making a diagnosis.
+They will take two or more readings at separate appointments before making a diagnosis:

-For children and teens, the health care provider compares the blood pressure reading to what is normal for other kids who are the same age, height, and gender.
+For children and teens, the provider compares the blood pressure reading to what is normal for other kids who are the same age, height, and gender.

 Anyone can develop high blood pressure, but there are certain factors that can increase your risk: